adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 So where do we go from here?
 Well Monsterhearts is about teen drama, so in
 ```
-Processing the Madness
+Process the Horror
 When you take the time to process your feelings, once per session you may heal 1 Shock.
 If someone else is
 there with you, and they have a String on you, they can bring their own feelings to bear in a moment of shared vulnerability.
 If you choose to accept their help they roll+Hot.
 • On a 10+ you heal an additional Shock and they gain a string on you.
 • On a 7-9, you heal an additional Shock.
 • On a 6, it all goes horribly wrong.
-They take Shock.
+You both take Shock.
 If you reject them, you must take action to do so.
 Shut Them Down, Run Away, or Lash Out.
+They gain a Shock.
 ```

 I also think we want a way for the players to be able to leverage their level of Shock.
 Something like the Vent Pressure move from Can't Lose.